Everyday Healthy Recipes

 How to make beetroot chocolate muffins: step-by-step

-1.Boil the beets, covered, for approx. 40 minutes (depending on their size).
-They should be tender but still quite firm.
+1.Boil the beets, covered, for approx. 30 minutes or until fully cooked (they should be soft but not overly so).
 Strain and leave the beets to cool completely before making the muffins.
-Peel and puree.
+Peel then puree.

-2. Preheat the oven to 400 F/ 200 C/ gas mark 6.
+2. Preheat the oven to 400 F/200 C/fan 180/gas mark 6.
 Lightly grease a 12-hole muffin pan or line with cases.
-In a large bowl combine the flour, ground almonds, baking powder, cocoa powder, sugar, chocolate chips and salt.
+In a large bowl combine the flour, ground almonds, baking powder, bicarbonate of soda, cocoa powder and chocolate chips.
 Stir thoroughly using a whisk.

-3. In another large bowl whisk together the eggs, milk and oil until smooth.
+3. In another large bowl whisk together the eggs, milk, sugar and oil until smooth.

 4. Stir in the beetroot puree.